 We focused on the maximum distances and dispersion directions concerning the potentially most dangerous projectiles, i.e., lithic and scoria clasts larger than about 5-10 cm in diameter.
 Smaller clasts and pumice fallout were not considered.

-Our historical reconstructions do not quantify the spatial density of the projectiles, and exclusively describe the areas affected by ballistic fallout.
+Our historical reconstructions do not quantify the areal density of the projectiles, and exclusively describe the areas affected by ballistic fallout.
 The areal density distribution of the projectiles which is highly variable, e.g. up to 2 orders of magnitude depending on the distance from the crater (Gurioli et al., 2013; Breard et al., 2014; Bisson et al., 2023; Bevilacqua et al., 2024; Schmid et al., 2025), was not considered in this analysis, although it is important for impact assessments.

 2.1 Reconstructing the areas affected by ballistics of past major explosions and paroxysms